Berkeley-CS61B/website-sp24/projects/proj2b/index.md

 classes you need to support this task.

 1. Start by opening your `ngordnet.main.Main.java` file.
-2. Create a new file called `HyponymsHandler` that simply returns the word "Hello!" when the user clicks the Hyponyms button in the browser.
-You'll need to create a new `HyponymsHandler` class that extends the `NgordnetQueryHandler` class.
+2. Edit the file called `HyponymsHandler` to simply return the word "Hello!" when the user clicks the Hyponyms button in the browser.
+You'll need to make the `HyponymsHandler` class extend the `NgordnetQueryHandler` class.
 See your other Handler classes for examples.
 Make sure when you register your handler that you use the string "hyponyms" as the first argument to the `register` method, and not "hyponym".
 3. Once you've modified `Main` so that your new handler is registered to handle hyponyms requests, start up `Main` and